Gelfand-Tsetlin modules: canonicity and calculations: Background

 \subsection{Computation of characters of simple modules}

-A well-known and beautiful property of KLR algebras is that they categorify the canonical basis of $U(\mathfrak{n})$ for the underlying diagram; this was shown by Varagnolo and Vasserot \cite{VV} for an arbitrary symmetrizable Cartan matrix.
-As discussed in \cite[\S 4.2]{BKM}, this means that the classes of simple modules can be identified with the dual canonical basis of this space, and so can be computed using an algorithm of LeClerc \cite[\S 5.5]{Lecshuf}.
+A well-known and beautiful property of KLR algebras is that they categorify the canonical basis of $U(\mathfrak{n})$ for the underlying diagram; this was shown by Varagnolo and Vasserot \cite{varagnoloCanonicalBases2011a} for an arbitrary symmetrizable Cartan matrix.
+As discussed in \cite[\S 4.2]{brundanHomologicalProperties2014}, this means that the classes of simple modules can be identified with the dual canonical basis of this space and therefore can be computed using an algorithm of LeClerc \cite[\S 5.5]{Lecshuf}.

-We'll describe a generalization of this algorithm for simple modules over $\tT$.
-We'll avoid any discussion of canonical bases; readers wishing for that perspective can refer to \cite{WebCB}.
+Let us describe a generalization of this algorithm for simple modules over $\tT$.
+We will avoid any discussion of canonical bases; readers wishing for that perspective can refer to \cite{WebCB}.
 As shown in \cite[Lemma 1.15]{WebCB}, this canonical basis property is a consequence of a positivity property called {\bf mixedness} (\cite[Def.
 1.11]{WebCB}).
 We will also not require the details of that definition (which is made to work in greater generality than we need), but we will discuss the components of it relevant here.